HTTP API

 redirect_on_failure

-A 302 Found redirect response is returned to the
+URL was provided (Link method), a 302 Found redirect is returned to that URL witherror

 and the submittedemail